-Ann Turkel has one of the most interesting and diverse careers in the entertainment industry.
-A former international Vogue cover girl who stands six feet tall, Ann is recognized around the world for her successes in motion pictures, television, modeling, and business.
+Ann Turkel has one of the most interesting and diverse careers in the entertainment industry and is recognized around the world for her successes in motion pictures, television, modeling, and business.
 Born and raised in

 Manhattan, Ann always had a gift for entertaining.
 She began dance lessons at the age of five and continued her artistic studies throughout college.
 She credits her grandmother for encouraging her artistic activities.
 Ann studied acting, dance, and voice throughout her formative years.
-By the time she reached sixteen, Ann had studied at the Musical Theatre Academy and the Neighborhood Playhouse with some of the most prominent acting coaches in the city, including Sandy Meisner and Philip Burton.
+By the age of 16, Ann had studied at the Musical Theatre Academy and the Neighborhood Playhouse with some of the most prominent acting coaches in the city, including Sandy Meisner and Philip Burton.

-At age sixteen, Ann began singing with a rock and roll band with some friends from high school and she also performed a season of summer stock theatre at the Berkshire Playhouse in Stockbridge, Massachusetts in such plays as “The Pajama Game” and “West Side Story.”
+In high school, Ann began singing with her schoolmates and formed a rock and roll band.
+She also performed a season of summer stock theatre at the Berkshire Playhouse in Stockbridge, Massachusetts in such plays as “The Pajama Game” and “West Side Story.”
 It was while performing with her band at a fashion show that Ann was discovered by Gloria Schiff, an editor at Vogue Magazine.
-Within a week, Editor-in-chief Diana Vreeland had Ann shooting her first Vogue cover with photographer Richard Avedon.
-Subsequently, Ann became one of the most sought after models in the country, gracing the covers of the top fashion magazines, including Vogue, Bazaar, and Cosmopolitan, among several others.
-After two years, Ann hit the international markets modeling successfully in Europe and Japan as the face for such cosmetic giants as Max Factor, Revlon, Chanel, and the Touch of Class line for Faberge.
+Within a week, editor-in-chief Diana Vreeland had Ann shoot her first Vogue cover with photographer Richard Avedon.
+Subsequently, Ann became one of the most sought after models in the country, gracing the covers of the top fashion magazines including Vogue, Bazaar and Cosmopolitan, among several others.
+After two years, Ann hit the international markets modeling successfully in Europe and Japan as the face for such cosmetic giants as Max Factor, Revlon and Chanel.

 During the time that Ann was married to her husband Richard, he became knighted and was deemed Sir Richard Harris.
 Ann was also knighted, becoming Dame Ann Kathryn Turkel Harris, but she chose never to use her title.

-Her latest endeavor, the creation of her new book of photographs dedicated to raising funds and awareness to the plight of the men and women in our armed services.
-Ann also designed the logo for the Nelson Mandela Children’s Fund beating out Nike and Adidas.
+The majority of Ann’s projects are connected to different charities.
+Her latest endeavor is the creation of a book of photographs dedicated to raising funds and awareness to the plight of the men and women in our armed services.
+Ann also designed the logo for the Nelson Mandela Children’s Fund, beating out Nike and Adidas.

-Ann’s brother Robert passed away on September 24, 2001 by the same cancer that took the life of Farrah Fawcett.
-Ann and her brother were very close.
-Ann’s sister Jane, though living on the other side of the country, is her closest friend.
-One year later, Ann lost Richard, also to cancer.
-She was in London holding his hand as they turned off life support.
-With both Richard and her brother gone, Ann slipped into a deep depression for two years.
+Ann’s brother Robert, to whom she was very close, passed away on September 24, 2001 by the same cancer that took the life of Farrah Fawcett.
+One year later, Ann lost her husband Richard, also to cancer.
+She was in London holding his hand when they turned off his life support.